A big fight is brewing over cryptocurrencies. These are some key players to watch

 Then there are the strong cryptocurrency supporters, like Lummis.

-Wyoming's junior senator calls herself a "HOLDler," which is crypto-speak for someone who has bought cryptocurrency and continues to hold onto it despite its extreme volatility.
+Wyoming's junior senator calls herself a "HODler," which is crypto-speak for someone who has bought cryptocurrency and continues to hold onto it despite its extreme volatility.

 Lummis is one of only a few lawmakers personally invested in cryptocurrency, which means she personally could stand to gain or lose from the regulations shaped by Congress.